left to right: N.Beller and B. Doll (STI) in front of FORMOSAT-5 [Source:NSPO] / FORMOSAT-5 [Source:NSPO] / FORMOSAT-5 Launch [Source:SpaceX]

 And in addition to the system design support and equipment procurement, STI manufactured and delivered:

-- the solar generators
+- the solar arrays

 - the sun sensors